Spellbound (2024 film): Plot

-The group reaches the Lake of Light, and it shows that Solon and Ellsmere's constant arguing was the cause of their transformation.
+The group reaches the Lake of Light, and it shows that Solon and Ellsmere's constant arguing was the cause of their transformation after they unknowningly lured the dark magic vortex.
 Realizing they were an unhappy couple, they tell Ellian that they cannot be together anymore.
-A vortex of dark magic appears and is about to consume an upset Ellian, while her parents are captured by the guards, who still believe that they are dangerous beasts.
+The vortex of dark magic returns and engulfs an upset Ellian as she chastises her parents on their decision to split up, and Solon and Ellsmere are soon both captured by Cardona and the guards, who still believe that they are dangerous beasts.
 They successfully convince their subjects otherwise after Bolinar gathers Flink's conspecifics to stop the guards and break them free.
-Solon and Ellsmere then use the light of the lake to save Ellian from the darkness.
-Assuring her that their love for her has never changed and never will, Ellian makes peace with their decision of separating, understanding it will not break their family bond.
+Solon and Ellsmere then use the light of the lake to save Ellian from the darkness before she ends up turning into a monster.
+Assured that her parents' love for her has never changed and never will, Ellian makes peace with their decision of separating, understanding it will not break their family bond.
 They hug and the spell is lifted, turning Solon and Ellsmere back into humans and returning Flink and Bolinar to their respective bodies.

-One year later, Solon and Ellsmere are living in separate castles, but managing to rule the kingdom and raise Ellian together in harmony.
+One year later, Solon and Ellsmere are divorced and living in separate castles, but managing to rule the kingdom and raise Ellian together in harmony.
 On her 16th birthday, Ellian is having a big celebration with her family and friends, happily embracing both good and bad changes in her life.